tom-klashed/pdfplanner-python/README.md

 # Planner PDF Generator

-This is completely vibe coded, so please excuse.
+This is completely vibe coded using VS Code with Github Copilot and Gemini 3 Flash.

-If you just want the planner it's the PDF file above.
+If you just want the planner it's the PDF file above named planner_2026.pdf.

+I've also added two sample PDFs for meeting notes and BI requirements.
+These were created in the same way.

 ## Usage